 - If a Breast Lift is performed simultaneously with Breast Augmentation, no additional incisions are required aside from the Breast Lift incisions

 Breast implant surgery is performed under deep IV sedation or general anesthesia.
-You are asleep and totally unaware of your surroundings during the procedure.
-The surgery is performed at Dr. Tong’s private practice facility, at 199 Avenue Road in downtown Toronto.
+Patients are asleep and totally unaware of their surroundings during the procedure.
+The surgery is performed at Dr. Tong’s private practice facility, at 199 Avenue Road in Toronto.

-First, an incision made at the pre-determined incision site, either in the breast fold, armpit, or at the edge of the nipple/areola complex.
-Dr. Tong surgically creates a space (the implant pocket, usually under the chest muscle (submuscular), or sometimes over the chest muscle (subglandular).
-He inserts the implant into the pocket through the incision.
-After insertion, the bed is positioned so that you sitting upright (while you are still asleep).
+First, an incision is made at the predetermined incision site, either in the breast fold, armpit, or at the edge of the nipple/areola complex.
+Dr. Tong surgically creates a space called the implant pocket, usually under the chest muscle (submuscular), or sometimes over the chest muscle (subglandular).
+He then inserts the implant into the pocket through the incision.
+After insertion, the operating table is positioned so that the patient is sitting upright (while still asleep).
 This allows Dr. Tong to judge the implant position and size in the most precise manner.
-Dr. Tong will make adjustments as needed to obtain the optimal appearance for you.
-He places a few stitches to close the incision and the anesthetist will gently wake you up from anesthesia.
+Dr. Tong will make adjustments as needed to obtain the optimal appearance.
+He places a few stitches to close the incision and the anesthetist will gently wake the patient from anesthesia.

 Immediately following your breast implant surgery, our registered nurses will monitor you in the recovery area, as the residual effects of anesthesia wear off.
 Once completely worn off, Dr. Tong will allow you to go home accompanied by a friend or family member.

 Dr. Tong will see you one week after surgery to remove stitches and to assess how you are progressing.
 He will teach you breast implant massage exercises at that time.
 Patients are usually allowed to start light exercise (e.g. walking) at 1-2 weeks after surgery.
-Strenuous activity (weight lifting, aerobics, jogging, yoga, pilates, martial arts) may generally be started at 4-6 weeks after surgery.
+Strenuous activity (weight lifting, aerobics, jogging, yoga, pilates, spinning, sports, etc…) may generally be started 4-6 weeks after surgery.
 Dr. Tong will inform you of activity restrictions as you progress.
 Subsequent visits to monitor your progress will occur at 6 weeks and 6 months after surgery, at which time post-op photos will also be taken.